Architecture

 Path Summary

-Every resource maintains a compact path summary — a trie of all unique paths in the document.
+Every resource maintains a compact path summary — a tree of all unique paths in the document.
 Each unique path gets a path class reference (PCR), a stable integer ID.
 Nodes in the main data tree reference their PCR, enabling efficient path-based lookups.

 Index Types